 | Buyer question | Is the audit trail enough? | Do we need stronger identity and integrity proof? |

-The table is not a legal conclusion.
-It is a buying filter.
+The table isn't a legal conclusion, it's a buying filter.

 If the contract is routine, an electronic signature workflow may be enough.
-If the contract is sensitive, regulated, or heavily disputed, digital-signature controls may be worth the extra process.
+If the contract is sensitive, regulated, or heavily disputed, digital-signature controls may be worth the extra cost.

 Where Contract Teams Get Confused